TOURNAMENT DATES: November 23-24, 2018 (Friday & Saturday). Teams may fish either or both days of the Derby.

-TEAM FISHING: Each team consists of a boat, and up to six fishermen, including the captain.
+TEAM FISHING: Each team consists of a boat, a captain & its teammates.
 The captain must be on the boat when fishing.
-The captain and crew members may not change teams during the Tournament.
-Each team must fish out of the same boat on each day of the Tournament, unless authorized by the Tournament Director.
+The captain and teammates may not change teams during the Tournament.
+Each team must fish out of the same boat on each day of the Tournament.

 REGISTRATION: A registration form can be found HERE.
-The deadline for registration is 9:00 AM on Saturday, November 24.
+The deadline for registration is 10:00 AM on Saturday, November 24.
 The registration fee is $30 per person/$15 per youth (under 16 as of November 23).
 Registration fees must be paid prior to fishing.
 Teams may drop off the registration form and payment to Greenvale Marina, 137 Fairweather Lane, Lancaster, Virginia 22503.
 Checks should be made payable to “Greenvale Creek Maintenance Association.”

 FISHING BOUNDARIES: BETWEEN THE BRIDGES.
 Fishing is allowed on the Rappahannock River and its tributaries between the Norris Bridge (White Stone) and the Downing Bridge (Tappahannock).

 START TIME: Lines in by no earlier than 6:00 AM of each day.